mortenjust/trainer-mac/README.md

 <img src="https://github.com/mortenjust/trainer-mac/blob/master/UX/header.png?raw=true">

-# Trainer
+# Make an iPhone app that recognizes images in three clicks
 This app will create an iPhone app that uses Tensorflow image recognition, trained on your own images.
-You can make a trail mix recognizer, a skin cancer detector, a cat in sofa detector, a cake recognizer, or whatever you can come up with.
+You can make a trail mix calorie counter, a skin cancer detector, a cat in sofa detector, a cake recognizer, or whatever you can come up with.

 <img src="https://github.com/mortenjust/trainer-mac/blob/master/UX/trainerdemo.png?raw=true">